estnzhrn/academic-website/content/authors/admin/_index.md

 title:
 ---

 I am a PhD candidate in Economics at the University of Bremen.
 My primary research fields are behavioral economics and industrial organization.
 I am specifically interested in exploring the economic implications of digital transformation, with a focus on digital platforms, regulation, and welfare.
+Methodologically, I usually work with observational data and conduct online, laboratory, and field experiments.

 Currently, I am visiting the [Department of Microeconomics and Public Economics](https://www.maastrichtuniversity.nl/research/department-microeconomics-and-public-economics) at Maastricht University.